-As a business owner, getting your money when it’s owed to you can be challenging enough without the added complexity of international travelers into the mix.
-These visitors may not have the local currency, may be using a foreign credit card, or otherwise complicate the payment process.
-That’s why, if you work in a tourism-related industry or in a region that sees a lot of international travelers, it’s important to streamline your invoicing process.
+As a business owner, getting your money when it’s owed to you can be challenging enough.
+With the added complexity of international travelers into the mix, it gets tougher.
+These visitors may not have local currency, or use a foreign credit card.
+Most of the time, they’ll otherwise complicate process of collecting payments.
+That’s why, if you work in a tourism-related industry or with international travelers, it’s important to streamline invoicing.

 What are the best practices for collecting payments from tourists?
 These steps can help make the process go more smoothly.

 With few exceptions, travelers pay with local currency.
 Instead, they can pay for something in their home currency; and you can apply the Dynamic Currency Conversion (DCC).

 What does that mean?
 Well, if these same customers paid with a foreign credit card, the fee would be applied there.
 When they pay in cash, they’re essentially paying for the currency conversion upfront.
 You’ll want list the payment options clearly on the invoice and explain the option to your customers – some will benefit more from paying this way while others will prefer to change their method of payment to local currency or a credit card.

 Some tourism-related companies will have a harder time handling currency changes and alternative payments than others.
 For example, recreation companies may have no problem accepting alternative forms of payment when the activity is booked in advance.
 Problems arise, however, when it comes to accepting payments onsite.

 Since parasailing involves flying through the air behind a boat, many of the businesses that provide the experience are located on the beach.
 Lack of resources may mean that purveyors only take cash or can only process local credit cards.
 Companies in this position should clearly post this information both online and at their location.
 When it comes to technological barriers to payment, people tend to be more understanding.

 Know Local Systems